marsender/next-project/README.md

 ## Description

 This is a starter web application template built with Next.js framework for the frontend and Directus as a headless CMS for the backend.
 It features internationalization, a component-based architecture inspired by Digest.club, and a comprehensive testing suite using Vitest for unit tests and Playwright for end-to-end tests.
-The user interface is built with Tailwind CSS, Radix UI and Shadcn UI.
+The user interface is built with Tailwind CSS and Radix UI.

 ---